Covid-19: Blanket vax pass mandates now 'much less effective' - modeller

 Now that rapid antigen tests were becoming more widely available, he said adding a requirement to "test to release" after the seven-day isolation period would reduce the risk of people going back into the community while still infectious.

+"With Covid here to stay globally, and the next wave potentially just weeks or months away, I would have liked to have seen talk of the changes we need to be making to our indoor environments to make them safer for everyone against what is a deadly airborne virus.

+"This variant may appear milder because of the protection of our vaccines and improvements in treatments, but there is no guarantee the next variant will be the same."

-Meanwhile, a data scientist is disappointed the April 4 changes will mean businesses no longer have to require QR code posters or ways for people to add their records.
+Data scientist Dr Andrew Chen was also disappointed the April 4 changes would mean businesses no longer have to require QR code posters or ways for people to add their records.

-The University of Auckland's Dr Andrew Chen said that, while it was understandable people would no longer have to scan in, they should still have the option of doing so.
+Chen, of the University of Auckland, said that while it was understandable people would no longer have to scan in, they should still have the option of doing so.

 "The Prime Minister indicated that if there was a new variant or a different type of outbreak that they may call for people to scan QR codes again - leaving the infrastructure in place, including having QR codes available for scanning, is critical to supporting a fast response."